omicscode/eVaiutilities/paper/paper.md

 # Acknowledgements

-I thank Julia Romanowska for working on the text revisions of the paper, which has significantly improved the reading content of the eVaiutilties.
+I thank Julia Romanowska and reviewers for working on the text revisions of the paper, which has significantly improved the reading content of the eVaiutilties.

 # References